Authentication using Mutual TLS

 Static mTLS

-To set it up, in the API authentication settings, choose mTLS and one other authentication type.
-If you don’t want to use additional authentication type, i.e. only client cert alone, then select “keyless” as the other.
+In the API authentication settings, choose mTLS as the authentication type and optionally select an additional authentication method.
+If you want to use only client certificates without another authentication method, select “keyless” as the other option.

-The base Identity can be anything as the client cert is the only thing configured.
+The base identity can be anything, as the client certificate will be the primary authentication method.

 Setup Static mTLS in Tyk Operator using the Tyk Classic API Definition